 Dr. Okechukwu's work has been supported by grants from the Social Science Research Council and Andrew Mellon Foundation, Oral History Association, Imagining America, and most recently from the American Association of University Women.

-Forthcoming: To Fulfill These Rights: Political Contention over Affirmative Action and Open Admissions in Public Universities (Columbia University Press)
+Okechukwu, Amaka (2019).
+To Fulfill These Rights: Political Struggle Over Affirmative Action and Open Admissions (Columbia University Press)

 • Author Meets Critic, Association of Black Sociologists 2019